DataMining-ClusteringAnalysis/CRAD-Clustering/README.md

 Outputs:

-An array with either a cluster id number.

-'''
-To perform externsion of DBSCAN, simply call the function dbscan_newM(xxDist, StepSize, Nbin, min_points)
-Inputs:
-xxDist - A distance matrix using robust mahalanobis distance StepSize - Maximum steps of neighborhood you check in histogram to find optimal cut-off parameter Nbin - Number of bin in histogram to find optimal cut-off parameter min_points - The minimum number of points to make a cluster
-Outputs:
-An array with either a cluster id number.
+An array with either a cluster id number.`
-'''